sts10/radiation/README.md

 #### What's New in v 0.4.0

-Removed line numbers from code embeds by coderay.
+Removed line numbers from coderay code embeds.
 I did this by passing a new option `:coderay_line_numbers => nil` in the markdown conversion in `lib/blog.rb`.
 I decided to remove the line numbers because often readers of your blog will be wanting to copy and paste large code blocks from your blog.
-When coderay displayed the line numbers, they could be picked up in the users' clipboard, which sucks.
+When coderay displayed the line numbers, the otherwise helpful line numbers are picked up in the users' clipboard, which sucks.

 #### What's New in v 0.3.9

-Changed default text editor from nano to vim to make new user on-boarding a bit easier if unfamiliar with vim.
+Changed default text editor from vim to nano to make new user on-boarding a bit easier if unfamiliar with vim.

 #### What's New in v 0.3.8